My New Book is Out!

 Who are the Sea Peoples?

 The Philistines were of Aegean origin, possibly originating from Cyprus or Crete.
-They were known in Egyptian inscriptions as the Peleset, and were a part of a conjectured conglomerate of sea raiders that Egyptologist Gaston Maspero came to call Sea Peoples.
+They were known in Egyptian inscriptions as the Peleset and were part of a conjectured conglomerate of sea raiders that Egyptologist Gaston Maspero came to call Sea Peoples.
 They took part in a large migration/invasion towards the end of the Bronze Age.

 The Danites may have joined this conglomerate.
-While there is no proof that they ever did, the Medinet Habu inscriptions of Ramses III, mention a group known as the Denyen who were defeated by his forces at the Battle of the Djahy (1179):
+While there is no proof that they ever did, the Medinet Habu inscriptions of Ramses III mention a group known as the Denyen who were defeated by his forces at the Battle of the Djahy (1179):

-The foreign countries made a conspiracy in their islands.
-All at once the lands were removed and scattered in the fray.
-No land could stand before their arms: from Hatti, Qode, Carchemish, Arzawa and Alashiya on, being cut off at one time.
+The foreign countries conspired in their islands.
+All at once, the lands were removed and scattered in the fray.
+No land could stand before their arms: from Hatti, Qode, Carchemish, Arzawa, and Alashiya on, being cut off at once.
 A camp was set up in Amurru.
 They desolated its people, and its land was like that which has never come into being.
-They were coming forward toward Egypt, while the flame was prepared before them.
-Their confederation was the Peleset, Tjeker, Shekelesh, Denyen and Weshesh, lands united.
-They laid their hands upon the land as far as the circuit of the earth, their hearts confident and trusting: ‘Our plans will succeed!’
+They were approaching Egypt while the flame was prepared before them.
+Their confederation was the Peleset, Tjeker, Shekelesh, Denyen, and Weshesh lands united.
+They laid their hands upon the land as far as the earth’s circuit, their hearts confident and trusting: ‘Our plans will succeed!’

-Whether the Denyen were, in fact, the Biblical tribe of Dan will remain disputed.
+Whether the Denyen were the Biblical tribe of Dan will remain disputed.
 However, one could argue from a military and political perspective that the Danites did aid the Philistines against the Egyptians.

 Philistine Bichrome pottery, theorized to be of Sea Peoples origin.